zendframework/zend-config-aggregator/docs/book/caching.md

 clear the cache.

-You can control the permissions used when creating the cache file by passing the [file mode] as a third parameter.
+You can control the permissions used when creating the cache file by passing the [file mode] in the `ConfigAggregator::CACHE_FILEMODE` configuration.
 Use this if your config contains sensitive information such as database passwords:

 ```php
 use Zend\ConfigAggregator\ArrayProvider;